alan-turing-institute/Data-Study-Group-/IT documents/Data Assessment App - instructions for project managers.md

 * If the project wastier 2 or above a refree must also conduct the assessment in the web app.
 * If the tier is 1 or 0 the contents can be removed.
 * If the tier is 2 or above, all parties must agree what can and cannot be removed - if anything.

+## How to access the Data Assessmnet App

+As a project manager - it is your job to prepare the Data Assessmnet app for the project assessmnets.

+Before you can set up users/projects you must contact the Data Assessment App admin and ask to be have an account created with project manager permissions emabled.

+Once your permissions have been confirmed and account created you can access the web-app, open a new incognito window on your browser, and go to the following address: https://turingsafehaven.azurewebsites.net - Welcome to the Data Assessmnet App.